itpresidents/icm-help-sessions-2020/session-06/session-06-example.md

 Another for loop that does almost the exact same thing is a *for-of loop*.
 Instead of being tied to the length of the array, it just knows to iterate through each individual element.
 It looks like `for(let car in train){}` where "car" is an arbitary variable name that can be whatever you want, it just represents each individual element.
 We won't be using that here though for various reasons, so to limit confusion, I won't be mentioning it again.

-Enough of trains, lets get back to images.
+Enough trains, lets get back to images.

 ### Drawing Grids of Squares